Content SaaS

 - Autonomous daily publishing on GitHub Actions cron

-- Anthropic agent grounded in Moxfield refs and occurrence data
+- Anthropic agent grounded in Moxfield refs, EDHrec popularity, and occurrence data

 - Deterministic validation against Scryfall for every card